Stacy Keach: Early life and education

-Keach was born in Savannah, Georgia, to Mary Cain, an actress, and Stacy Keach Sr., a theatre director, drama teacher, and actor with dozens of television and theatrical film credits billed as "Stacy Keach."
+Walter Stacy Keach Jr. was born in Savannah, Georgia, to Mary Cain, an actress, and Stacy Keach Sr., a theatre director, drama teacher, and actor with dozens of television and theatrical film credits billed as "Stacy Keach".
 The younger Keach was born with a cleft lip and a partial cleft of the hard palate, and he underwent numerous operations as a child.
 Throughout his adult life he has usually worn a mustache to hide the scars.
 He is now the honorary chairman of the Cleft Palate Foundation and advocates for insurance coverage for surgeries.

-Keach graduated from Van Nuys High School in June 1959, where he was class president, attended the American Legion's Boys State summer program of California, then earned two BA degrees at the University of California, Berkeley (1963): one in English, the other in Dramatic Art.
+Keach graduated from Van Nuys High School in the San Fernando Valley near Los Angeles in June 1959, where he was class president, attended the American Legion's Boys State summer program of California, then earned two BA degrees at the University of California, Berkeley (1963): one in English, the other in Dramatic Art.
 He earned a Master of Fine Arts at the Yale School of Drama in 1966 and was a Fulbright Scholar at the London Academy of Music and Dramatic Art.

 While studying in London, Keach met Laurence Olivier, his acting hero.